New: HSA & FSA funds now accepted - use benefits before they expire. View ESA letter pricing options →

 Why you need a separate accommodation request

 Your ESA letter is clinical documentation.
 Your accommodation request is the legal vehicle that invokes your Fair Housing Act rights.
-These are two separate documents that work together.
-Handing your landlord the ESA letter alone is not the same as formally requesting accommodation - it may simply get filed away with no official response.
+These are two separate documents that work together - and conflating them is one of the most common mistakes ESA owners make when approaching a landlord.

 A formal written accommodation request: